-Pro Kabaddi League-2 champs take train journey, jeep ride as part of victory parade
+Pro Kabaddi: U Mumba stars take train and jeep ride as part of victory parade

 Second edition Pro Kabaddi League winners U Mumba celebrated their Sunday win over Bengaluru Bulls in typical Mumbai style by travelling from Andheri to Churchgate in a train yesterday.
 The journey was memorable for the players, who, despite tight security, obliged fans with selfies.